qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

    - Some examples being creation of mutext or process , file manipulation or registry records
    - Some more examples below:
    - SOFTWARE\Classes\http -> as long as there is SOFTWARE, will refers to registry records
-   - SOFTWARE\\Microsoft\Windows\CurrentVersion\Run -> refering to dowwnloading the malware at Run folder in the registry(files in this folder will be executed when the computer starts)
+   - SOFTWARE\\Microsoft\Windows\CurrentVersion\Run -> refering to downloading the malware at Run folder in the registry(files in this folder will be executed when the computer starts,sets up persistence)

    (Mutex - used to protect a shared resource from simultaneous acces by multiple processes.
 A string which processes must own so that it can execute the code that requires access to a shared resource.
 If processes do not have ownership of the mutext, they are unable to execute their own code that requires access to a shared resourced and must wait until they have ownership of the mutex.)

 3. Important, Perhaps some suspicious things?

    - File Names (eg. vmx32to64.exe)
+   - File Directory path
+   - URL, Domains, IP Address

 ## Dynamic Analysis Tools